 Availability & Cost of Healthcare

-The health care systems in the Middle East are varied.
-Medical care can be excellent in Israel and Turkey, with well-trained doctors and nurses, but can be patchier elsewhere.
-Reciprocal health arrangements with countries rarely exist and you should be prepared to pay for all medical and dental treatment.
+Healthcare systems in the Middle East vary.
+Medical care can be excellent in Israel, Turkey and Gulf cities, with well-trained doctors and nurses, but can be patchier elsewhere.
+Reciprocal health arrangements with countries rarely exist, and you should be prepared to pay for all medical and dental treatment.

 Medical care is not always readily available outside major cities.
 Medicine, and even sterile dressings or intravenous fluids, may need to be bought from a local pharmacy.
 Nursing care may be limited or rudimentary as this is something families and friends are expected to provide.